 Use the following code to receive and 10% discount.
-IMPROVEYOURDRAWING-10 Use this link
+IMPROVEYOURDRAWING-IMPRO10

 Drawing a Figure in Deep Space

 After sketching out the foundation and starting a drawing, the most important thing you must do is identify the highlights and shadows.
 This is how you create a figure in deep space.
-This is how you fool the viewer’s eye into thinking that they aren’t looking at a drawing or painting on a flat surface.
-Instead, they are looking at an image that appears three-dimensional because you used light and shadows to create that illusion.
+This is how you fool the viewer's eye into thinking that they aren't looking at a drawing or painting on a flat surface.
+Instead, they are looking at a three-dimensional image because you used light and shadows to create that illusion.

 How do You Draw a Dynamic Figure Drawing?

 If you want to draw a dynamic figure, you need to start out with a dynamic sketch.
-One common mistake that artists make is to start out with a sketch that is too tight and formal.
-Here’s a simple rule to follow when laying out your initial sketch drawn with your entire arm.
+One common mistake that artists make is starting out with a too tight and formal sketch.
+Here's a simple rule to follow when laying out your initial sketch drawn with your entire arm.
 What does that mean?
-That means that your wrist should not be resting on the paper at all.
+That means your wrist should not be resting on the paper.
 You should be making big, loose movements using your entire arm.
-Remember, the sketch isn’t something that anyone is going to see.
-It’s a guide for what comes next for you, the artist.
-Make a loose, free-flowing sketch, and it will help you develop a loose, free-flowing drawing.
+Remember, the sketch isn't something that anyone is going to see.
+It's a guide for what comes next for you, the artist.
+Make a loose, free-flowing sketch that will help you develop a loose, free-flowing drawing.

 What are Dynamic Drawings?

 Dynamic drawings are eye-catching drawings.
-That’s probably the simplest, most straightforward way to describe them.
-It doesn’t matter what you use to catch the attention of your audience.
-As long as people are taking notice, you’re doing what you need to do.
+That's probably the simplest, most straightforward way to describe them.
+It doesn't matter what you use to catch your audience's attention.
+As long as people are taking notice, you're doing what you need to do.
 Dynamic drawings are often considered drawings that use lines, values, and colors to create a visually stimulating image.
 The most important thing to take away from this is that all drawings should start from a dynamic base.
 Create this base by using loose, sketchy lines, then build on that.
-Don’t be afraid to get messy and make mistakes; it’s all a part of the process.
-Just focus on creating something exciting to look at, then start to build your shapes, lines, and values.
+Don't be afraid to get messy and make mistakes; it's all a part of the process.
+Just focus on creating something exciting to look at, then start building your shapes, lines, and values.
 Use this link to access Drawing Courses at Domestika.

 Is Figure Drawing Good for Beginners?

 Figure drawing is challenging.
-There’s no way to get around that; figure drawing is challenging, but does that mean that it’s not something that beginners should be focusing on?
+There's no way to get around that; figure drawing is challenging, but does that mean it's not something beginners should focus on?
 Absolutely not.
 If you want to be an artist known for depicting the human form, you need to practice drawing the human form.

 So, if you have a natural aptitude for figure drawing and everything involving visual art comes naturally to you, then you might be able to jump right into drawing figures.
 If you have to work on your skills to refine them, don't start by taking little steps.
 If you have to start by creating value scales and drawing and shading simple shapes, then that's just fine.
 Learning the basics will only help you build a stronger foundation that will serve you well in the future.